• Skip to primary navigation

 • Apple Sauce – I use unsweetened apple sauce.

 • Almond Milk – unsweetened.
-Oat or soy milk work as well.
+Oat or soy milk also works well.

 • Brown Sugar – you could replace it with coconut flour if you want.